MaterialsTheoryGroup/EDDPWorkshop/Tutorial3/Tutorial3.md

 # Tutorial 3

-In this tutorial we will look at carbon-nitrogen mixtures.
-At high pressure these systems form complex covalently bonded solids.
+In this tutorial we will look at carbon-nitrogen mixtures, which form complex covalently bonded solids at high pressures.

 We will use a two different approaches to explore stable CN structures:

-- A Symmetry constrained search and EDDP.
+- A Symmetry constrained search with an EDDP.

-- A Molecular Dynamics based search with EDDP (hot-airss).
+- A Molecular Dynamics based search with an EDDP (hot-airss).

-When searching for covalently bonded solids, we may need to use large system sizes in our search.
+When searching for solids with complex bonding networks, we may need to use large system sizes.
 This can be particularly important when investigating system with large amounts of disorder.

 To search larger systems, it may be tempting to simply increase the number of atoms in our cell file.
 However, as we increase the number of atoms in our system, the number of minima in the energy landscape rapidly increases (see Stillinger 1999 DOI: https://doi.org/10.1103/PhysRevE.59.48).
 The overwhelming majority of these minima resemble rapidly quenched liquids, with high disorder and high energy.
-When structure searching we likely to be more interested in the ordered structures at low energy close to the convex hull.
+When structure searching we are more interested in the ordered structures at low energy close to the convex hull.
 We can to introduce a couple of strategies to bias the search towards these structures.

 One strategy is to enforce a certain number, or range, of symmetry operations.
-Other options include using a more sophisticated optimiser by introducing molecular dynamics.
-Over the next 2 tutorials we will compare these two strategies.
+Other options include using a more sophisticated optimisation algorithm by introducing molecular dynamics.
+In this tutorial we will compare these two strategies.

 ## **1\.
 Evaluating the dataset and EDDP**